drug-design/course/docs/chapters/structure-based-design.md

 ### Manual Design

-It is a major challenge to design de novo leads on the basis of an unliganded protein structure alone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/manual-design-7c6b0af7'><i class='fa fa-play' aria-hidden='true'></i></button>It is a major challenge to design de novo leads on the basis of an unliganded protein structure alone.
 However manual design is greatly facilitated by starting from an existing "solution" which consists of the visualization of a complex (an experimental result or a model).
 This procedure is currently undertaken either by the medicinal chemist or the molecular modeler.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.